sidneydijkstra/OCEngine/README.md

 pastebin run cSx6Mqid
 ```

-To uninstall the library delete the /OCEngine folder inside the /lib folder.
+To uninstall the library delete the /OCEngine folder inside the /lib folder and the ocengine.lua file in /bin.
 Or run this command.
 ```
 /lib/OCEngine/uninstall.lua
 ```